 - When the POA should be effectively revoked, usually immediately

-- Former Agent: name of person previously allowed to act on the Principal’s behalf
+- Former Agent: name of the person previously allowed to act on the Principal’s behalf

-- Principal: name of person previously wanting assistance with business or legal matters
+- Principal: name of the person previously wanting assistance with business or legal matters

 - Effective Date: when the Revocation begins, usually immediately